cbarringer/shared-apollo-client-example/README.md

 # Option 4: Create a wrapper library around `@apollo/client` that automatically injects client awareness

 This is essentially the same as option 1, but rather than having boilerplate code in the apps, the boilerplate code is moved to a wrapper library.
-This approach works, but requires us to maintain a wrapper library, which is a bit of a maintenance burden.
+This approach works, but requires us to maintain a wrapper library, which is a significant maintenance burden.